mlr/mlr.github.com/README.md

-# Hey there!
+## Hey there!

-You've stumbled across the development repo of my personal website.
+You've stumbled across the source repository of my personal website.
-I'll soon be switching to a jekyll implementation.
+You can view the website at [ronniemlr.com](http://ronniemlr.com/).
-The entire website will remain open source here on github.
+This website is built with [jekyll](https://jekyllrb.com/) and will remain open source here on GitHub.
-You can view what I have so far at [mlr.github.com](http://mlr.github.com/).